ozdemirozcelik/pairs-api-v1-aws/README.md

 Version 1 of the RESTful API built from the ground-up with Flask-RESTful.
 Pairs-API catches and stores webhooks from trading platforms such as Tradingview.

+Check this repository for the latest release: https://github.com/ozdemirozcelik/pairs-api

 Deployed on AWS for testing purposes:

 `http://apipairs-env-1.eba-hxq8uii2.us-east-1.elasticbeanstalk.com/`